Academic Restoration and Dismissal

-A student is placed on academic recovery (formerly known as academic probation) when their cumulative grade point average falls below the established minimum:
+A student is placed on academic restoration when their cumulative grade point average falls below the established minimum:

 An academic standing notification email is sent to each student after each semester.